5l1v3r1/Sonarr-wiki/Supported-Indexers.md

 Indexer for Japanese media (Anime) exclusively.

 **NOTE:** The original Fanzub site was decommissioned March 1st, 2015.
-Several alternatives sites implementing the same api have may be available.
+Several alternatives sites implementing the same api may be available.

 ##Torrents##